medic/medic-docs/configuration/tasks.md

 * `resolved`: This tracks whether or not the task has been completed.
 It is set to false initially and then updated to a condition later.
 * `actions`: This is an array of the actions (forms) that a user can access after clicking on a task.
 If you put multiple forms here, then the user will see a task summary screen where they can select which action they would like to complete.

+Within your array of `actions` there are some additional properties that you can define:

+* `actions[n].type`: Type of action, usually `'report'`.
+* `actions[n].form`: The form that should open when you click on the action.
+* `actions[n].label`: The label that should appear on the button to start this action on the task summary page ('Click here to begin the follow up' in our example summary screen above).
+* `actions[n].content`: Contains fields that you want to pass into the form that will open when you click on the task or action.

+## Tips & Tricks

+1. `actions[n].content` is where you can pass form fields from the report that triggered the action to the form that will open when you click on a task.
+Be sure you include `content.source: 'task'`, `content.source_id: r._id` and `content.contact: c.contact`.
+The `source` and `source_id` are used in Analytics to relate a task to the action that triggered it.
+1. There are some use cases where information collected during an action within a task schedule may mean that the task schedule must change.
+For example, if you register a child for malnutrition follow-ups, you collect the height and weight during registration and tasks for follow-ups are created based on the registration.
+At the next visit (first follow-up), you collect the height and weight again and you want to update these so that future tasks reference this new height and weight.
+You can either clear and regenerate the schedule after each follow-up visit is done, or you can create only one follow-up at a time so that height and weight are always referencing the most recent visit.

 ## Configuring Tasks

 Tasks are configured in two places: `task-rules.js` and `task-schedules.json`. `task-rules.js` is where you define which form submissions trigger tasks and set the rules for creation and emission of tasks, including which types of users will see which tasks.
 This is also where you can pull information from the form that triggers the task schedule and pass it to the form that the user needs to fill to complete the tasks.
 More information on this is below.